misterhaan/MythClient/README.md

 ## Revision History

+### 2.0.5
+* Fix unexpected jump into show when deleting an episode from the recordings view

 ### 2.0.4
 * Fix refresh not updating display on show or season view
 * Fix delete not updating title when it triggers going back